MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-aad-join-cloud-only-deploy.md

 - DWORD: **Enabled**
 - Value = **0** for Disable or Value = **1** for Enable

-If there's a conflicting Device policy and User policy, the device policy or computer policy would take precedence.
+If there's a conflicting Device policy and User policy, the User policy would take precedence.
 We don't recommend creating Local/GPO registry settings that could conflict with an Intune policy.
 This conflict could lead to unexpected results.

 ## Related reference documents for Azure AD join scenarios